-Victoria Whitley-Berry (she/they) is a director and producer for Morning Edition.
+Victoria Whitley-Berry is a director and producer for Morning Edition.
+They also briefly helped to produce NPR's history podcast Throughline.
 They joined NPR in 2016 as an intern for All Things Considered on the weekend.
 Born and raised in Tallahassee, Fla., Whitley-Berry has a bachelor of arts degree in journalism from Texas Christian University.

 For NPR, they've covered LGBTQ representation in children's television, the impact of U.S. sanctions from Iran, the first legal same-sex marriage ceremony in the U.S. and Vice President Joe Biden's 2020 presidential bid from the floor of his moving campaign bus somewhere in rural Iowa.

-If they're not working, you can find them either at a barre class or on the hunt for a good taqueria.
+If they're not working, you can find them on the hunt for a good taqueria.

 Shortages affecting hospitals and clinics are a perilous example of an economic crisis that has worsened since the U.S. imposed economic and financial penalties on the country.